 The original boat was designed in 1981 by Andrew Simmons who is still designing and manufacturing Comet dinghies today.
 Full details can be found on their website.
 There is also an active class association.
-This year’s Littleton 2018 Comet Open Meeting will be held on Sunday 9th September.
+Each year Littleton hosts a Comet Open Meeting in early September.

 Julian Holden, Comet Class Captain, is keen to encourage members and owners to make use of their Comets – either to race or enjoy cruising the lake.
 He keeps in touch with Comet sailors by e-mail and is happy to organise informal practice and training sessions.
 You will contact Julian by email at email@example.com.

-The club currently has one Comet to hire.
+The club currently has two Comets to hire.

-If you would like to use this boat please contact Julian.
+If you would like to use one of these boats please contact Julian.